maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Returns the modulus, or remainder, of the division of *aexp1*/*aexp2*. `MOD(7,3)` returns 1.
 The function performs the equivalent of `INT(X - Y*INT(X/Y))`, which in this example would be performed in order as as INT(7 - 3\*INT(7/3)) = INT(7 - 3\*2) = INT(7 - 6) = 1.
 This functionality is also available as an operator, where this same call would be written `7 MOD 3`.

-`MOD%` performs the same operations but then applies a final `INT` operation on the result.
+`MOD%` performs the same operation, but then applies a final `INT` on the result.

 #### Variations: